Treat yourself without spiking your blood sugar.

 Organifi Complete Protein is made with organic ingredients, plant-based protein, and digestive enzymes.
 It combines the health benefits of pumpkin seeds, pea protein, and organic quinoa protein, to provide all the essential amino-acids we need to thrive and build muscle.

 Last, but definitely not least, pumpkin puree.
-Pumpkin is a medicinal fruit that has antioxidant, antidiabetic, and anti-inflammatory properties.
+Pumpkin is a medicinal fruit that has amazing antioxidant properties.
 Despite its naturally sweet flavor, it's unusually low in calories and sugar content.
 Rich in Vitamins A, C, E, and minerals like iron and folate.
-It could boost immunity, strengthen vision, and even prevent chronic illnesses due to its high antioxidant content.
+It could boost immunity and strengthen vision due to its high antioxidant content.

 Makes approx: 12-15 balls